- Academic Information

 Requirements for international travel funding

 Any student who receives funding from a U-M unit for their travel abroad must follow the directives of the U-M International Travel Policy and the specified guidelines regarding U-M Travel Warning and Restriction locations.
 Please visit Global Michigan to check the current travel designation for the destination country.
-Approval MUST be received from The International Oversight Committee (ITOC) prior to departure to a destination on the U-M Travel Warning or medium risk list.
 Travel to a restricted or high risk destination is prohibited for undergraduate students.
-Steps for completing requirements are outlined in the Flowchart for Travel and Safety Plans.
+Steps for completing requirements are outlined in this step-by-step guide.

 If an Honors grant is awarded to a student for eligible international travel, the Honors Program will not disburse funding until the following conditions have been met by the student.
-They must:
+The student must:

 - Register their travel in the U-M Travel Registry